sfigg/commercialization-public/manufacture/iot/add-a-driver-to-an-image.md

 ## <span id="Create_your_test_files"></span><span id="create_your_test_files"></span><span id="CREATE_YOUR_TEST_FILES"></span>Create your test files

--  Complete the exercises in [Installing The Sample Driver](https://developer.microsoft.com/windows/iot/samples/driverlab1) to build the Hello, Blinky app.
-You'll create three files: ACPITABL.dat, gpiokmdfdemo.inf, and gpiokmdfdemo.sys, which you'll use to install the driver.
+-  Complete the steps listed under the [Toaster Driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/6c1981b8504329521343ad00f32daa847fa6083a/general/toaster/toastDrv) to build it.
+You'll create two files: gpiokmdfdemo.inf and gpiokmdfdemo.sys, which you'll use to install the driver.

    You can also use your own IoT Core driver, so long as it doesn't conflict with the existing Board Support Package (BSP).

--  Copy each of the files: gpiokmdfdemo.sys, gpiokmdfdemo.inf, and ACPITABL.dat into a test folder, for example, C:\gpiokmdfdemo\.
+-  Copy each of the files: gpiokmdfdemo.sys and gpiokmdfdemo.inf into a test folder, for example, C:\gpiokmdfdemo\.

 ## <span id="Build_a_package_for_your_driver"></span><span id="build_a_package_for_your_driver"></span><span id="BUILD_A_PACKAGE_FOR_YOUR_DRIVER"></span>Build a package for your driver